princomp/princomp.github.io/source/lectures/collections/arrays_of_objects.md

 # Arrays of Objects

-An array can contain more than simple datatypes: it can contains object.
+An array can contain more than simple datatypes: it can contain objects.
 It can be objects from a custom class, or even … arrays, which are themselves objects!

 ## Array of Objects From a Custom Class

-In the following example, we will ask the user how many `Item` objects (the details of the implementation does not matter, but can be [inspired by this example](./lectures/flow/control_flow_and_classes#setters-with-input-validation)) they want to create, then fill an array with `Item` objects initialized from user input:
+In the following example, we will ask the user how many `Item` objects (the details of the implementation do not matter, but can be [inspired by this example](./lectures/flow/control_flow_and_classes#setters-with-input-validation)) they want to create, then fill an array with `Item` objects initialized from user input:

 ```
 Console.WriteLine("How many items would you like to stock?");